mmshahria/GlassboardTech-API-Reference/Subscriptions/GET List Subscriptions.md

 <strong>id</strong>`string`

-A unique identifier is assigned by the system while creating a subscription.
+A unique identifier to locate this Subscription assigned by the system.

 <strong>tenantId<strong> `string`
 A unique identifier used for API authentication and authorization.